juliaranne/cfg-v2/e2e_testing/README.md

 1. Follow the instructions in the MLA-app README to run the application
 2. Install the Cucumber plugin for IntelliJ
 3. Download & setup ChromeDriver (for selenium, follow below steps)
-4. Set your chrome driver destination in your (test) application.yaml file
+4. Set your the environment variable `CHROME_DRIVER_PATH` on your device, with the path to the chrome driver executable
 4. Run CucumberTest class

 ### Downloading ChromeDriver